cam-benfield/consolidated-worksheet/README.md

 Give proper credits.
 This could be a link to any repo which inspired you to build this project, any blogposts or links to people who contrbuted in this project.
 Anything else that seems useful
-License
+# License

-A short snippet describing the license (MIT, Apache etc)

-MIT © Yourname
+MIT © Shelby Benfield